Greek New Zealanders

-Greek New Zealanders (Ελληνοζηλανδοί, Ellinozilandoí) are New Zealand citizens and residents who are of full or partial Greek ancestry; either those who immigrated to or are born in New Zealand.
+Greek New Zealanders (Ελληνοζηλανδοί, Ellinozilandoí) are New Zealand citizens and residents who are of full or partial Greek ancestry; either those who immigrated to or were born in New Zealand.
 Large concentrations of the community are to be found in Wellington, and to a lesser extent Christchurch and Auckland.
 Smaller communities of Greeks reside in Palmerston North, Wanganui, Dunedin, Hamilton, Nelson and Napier.
 Many Greek New Zealanders maintain their Greek identity through the observation of Greek customs and traditions, and their adherence to their Greek Orthodox (Christian) faith, whilst also assimilating into New Zealand society.

 The number of people reporting their ethnicity as Greek in New Zealand was 2,478 in the March 2013 census.
 An estimated 10,000 New Zealanders have Greek Ancestry.

 In the modern era, many Greeks came by way of Australia to New Zealand, coming in waves during the 1950s and 60s.
 The vast majority of these migrants came to Wellington.
 Suburbs that became Greek strongholds include Mount Victoria, Strathmore Park, Miramar, Island Bay, Moera, Plimmerton, and Berhampore.
 Berhampore is where the local Greek football team, Wellington Olympic AFC, is based.
 Wellington Olympic is one of many local clubs formed by European immigrants during the 20th century.

 As per the 2018 census, 2,475 New Zealanders identified themselves as Greeks, with 39.3% declaring solely with the Greek ethnicity.